A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Implementation Aspects

 \subsection{Linear Solver}

-The linear system resulting from CPM could be solved with direct solvers, e.g., Eigen's SparseLU was used in Section~\ref{sec:conv-discont}, but they are only appropriate for smaller linear systems (usually obtained from 1D surfaces embedded in $\mathbb{R}^2$).
+The linear system resulting from CPM could be solved with direct solvers, e.g., Eigen's SparseLU was used in Section~\ref{sec:conv-discont}, but they are only appropriate for smaller linear systems (usually obtained from 1D curves embedded in $\mathbb{R}^2$).
 Iterative solvers are preferred for larger linear systems (as noted in \cite{Macdonald2010, Chen2015}), particularly from problems involving 2D surfaces embedded in $\mathbb{R}^3$ or higher.
 The linear system is non-symmetric due to the closest point extension, therefore Eigen's BiCGSTAB is an option for larger systems.
-However, we show in Section~\ref{sec:iterative-solver-comparison}, using Eigen's BiCGSTAB with the construction of the full matrix system can be too memory intensive.
+However, we show in Section~\ref{sec:iterative-solver-comparison} that using Eigen's BiCGSTAB with the construction of the full matrix system can be too memory intensive.

-To efficiently accommodate large-scale problems, we have designed a custom BiCGSTAB solver that is tailored to CPM.
-Our implementation closely follows the algorithm implemented in Eigen's BiCGSTAB solver\footnote{\href{https://eigen.tuxfamily.org/dox/BiCGSTAB\_8h\_source.html}{https://eigen.tuxfamily.org/dox/BiCGSTAB\_8h\_source.html}}, with subtle differences for memory-efficiency and parallelization.
+To efficiently accommodate large-scale problems, we have designed a custom BiCGSTAB solver tailored to CPM.
+Our implementation closely follows Eigen's BiCGSTAB solver\footnote{\href{https://eigen.tuxfamily.org/dox/BiCGSTAB\_8h\_source.html}{https://eigen.tuxfamily.org/dox/BiCGSTAB\_8h\_source.html}}, with key differences for memory-efficiency and parallelization.
 This is achieved by exploiting a key property of iterative Krylov solvers: explicit construction of the system matrix is not required (in contrast to direct solvers).
 For iterative Krylov solvers, only the \emph{action} of the matrix on a given input vector is required (i.e., the matrix-vector product).

 Specifically, we implemented our solver with the goal of solving linear systems $\A\u=\mathbf{f}$ with